metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 ## Modules and 3rd party code

-The project contains few custom modules of various type grouped by relevance on what the module is supposed to expose.
+Repository contains few custom modules of various type grouped by relevance on what the module is supposed to expose.

 Try to limit dependency on 3rd party modules.\